Ursulavallejo/Campus_Mondal_WebDeveloperCourse_21-22/Digital skapande_1/README.md

 ### Phase 4: Launch, testing

 The deadline we had for the project count as the launch of product.
-Once that i ensamble all the pieces on the webpage was needed to control that they were actually working.
+Once that I ensamble all the pieces on the webpage was needed to control that they were actually working.
 On this stage  also worked  in the last adjustments of the CSS to change the size och each narration and see that actually the composition of the web page have a good balance between the elements  and the same time give the feeling to be dynamic.
 Once this was double-checked and adjust, I was able to launch my project.

 See the final project below: